Scoliosis correction

-This means that the patient has an improved chance of longitudinal growth and stabilization or even for scoliosis correction.
-From a physical and radiological standpoint, goals are to cosmetically improve posture, spinal balance and Cobb angle measurement, whenever possible.
-One way the Gensingen Brace™ works to achieve this is by incorporating pressure zones over the convexities with opposing voids over the concavities.
+The well-designed scoliosis brace should work synergistically to reduce the compressive forces of scoliosis in the frontal, sagittal, and transverse planes, thereby reducing asymmetric loading during growth to improve spinal alignment.
+This means that the patient has an improved chance of longitudinal growth and stabilization or even scoliosis correction.
+From a physical and radiological standpoint, the goals are to cosmetically improve posture, improve spinal balance, and Cobb angle , when possible.
+Chêneau concept braces work to achieve this by incorporating pressure zones over the convexities with opposing voids over the spinal concavities.
 This allows for corrective movement so Schroth breathing (corrective, derotational breathing) can occur while the patient wears the brace.
-While these are the stated principles of other Cheneau braces, not all braces succeed in attaining this goal.
+While these are the stated principles of all Chêneau braces, not all braces succeed in attaining this goal.

 (1) Ng SY, Borysov M, Moramarco M, Nan XF, Weiss HR.
 Bracing Scoliosis – State of the Art Mini Review.
 Current Pediatric Reviews 2016;12(36-42).